teiniker/teiniker-lectures-embedded-cxx/programming-c++/oop/operator-overloading/operator-assignment/string-assignment/README.md

 # Example: Assignment Operator for Simple String Class

-IN this example, the assignment operator turns our object into a deep copy of the other String, safely and correctly, avoiding:
+In this example, the assignment operator turns our object into a deep copy of the other String, safely and correctly, avoiding:
 * Memory leaks
 * Double-deletes